globocom/responsive-hub/README.md

 As you can see, the `event` parameter exposes what is the current layout and whether the device is touch-enabled.

-This callback is useful when you want to further adjustments before the page is fully ready, i.e. re-initialize a pagination plugin with a different number of elements per page.
+This callback is useful when you need to do further adjustments before the page is fully ready, i.e., re-initialize a pagination plugin with a different number of elements per page.

 The second parameter indicates what layouts you are interested to be